 $\bullet$ We rigorously prove existence and uniqueness of solutions, including box constraints corresponding to size exclusion effects due to the finite volume of vesicles.

 $\bullet$ We provide a finite volume discretization that preserves the box constraints.

-$\bullet$ Perform a scaling of the model to biological reasonable regimes and then give some numerical experiments illustrating different behaviour of the model, in particular cycles of expansion and retraction as observed in experiments.
+$\bullet$ We perform a scaling of the model to biological reasonable regimes and then give some numerical experiments illustrating different behaviours of the model, in particular cycles of expansion and retraction as observed in experiments.

-The paper is organised as follows: In Section~\ref{sect2} we present our model in detail.
+The paper is organised as follows.
+In Section~\ref{sect2} we present our model in detail.
 Section \ref{sect3} contains some preliminaries and is then devoted to weak solutions, while Section~\ref{sect4} contains a brief discussion on (constant) stationary solutions.
 Section~\ref{sect5} provides a finite volume scheme, a non-dimensionalization together with the introduction of biologically relevant scales.
 Section \ref{sect6} is devoted to the numerical studies.
 Finally, Section~\ref{sect7} provides a brief conclusion and outlook.